laylagerami/MAVEN/tutorial.md

 NN Tanimoto Sim -> Tanimoto Similarity (between 0 and 1) of the Nearest Neighbour compound compared to the query compound.
 NN pChEMBL -> pChEMBL (bioactivity) value for the Nearest Neighbour for the particular target. pChEMBL is defined as -log10(XC50).

 You will notice that many of the targets have a value of 1 for NN Tanimoto Sim.
-This means that Lapatanib itself was part of the training set - click on the ChEMBL link (ChEMBL554) to see for yourself.
+This means that Lapatinib itself was part of the training set - click on the ChEMBL link (ChEMBL554) to see for yourself.

-For this tutorial, we are investigating the cellular response of HER2-positive BRT474 cell line to the modulation of EGFR and ERBB2 by Lapatanib.
+For this tutorial, we are investigating the cellular response of HER2-positive BRT474 cell line to the modulation of EGFR and ERBB2 by Lapatinib.
 Select the corresponding rows, such that they are displayed under <b>Selected targets</b> below the table.

 It is also possible to upload the output from a previous run.
 In Example_Data/ there is a folder entitled target_prediction_results/.
-This contains the predictions (PIDGIN_out_predictions.txt) and the similarity analysis (PIDGIN_similarity_details.txt) from the Lapatanib results using the above parameters.
+This contains the predictions (PIDGIN_out_predictions.txt) and the similarity analysis (PIDGIN_similarity_details.txt) from the Lapatinib results using the above parameters.
 When uploading results, please select <b>BOTH</b> files to populate the page.

 <b>(D) User-defined targets</b>
 For the purpose of the tutorial, leave this blank.
 If you know your query compound's targets then it is possible to skip the target prediction altogether and click on this tab to directly input the target HGNC symbols.